ajay054/PythonQA/README.md

-# PythonQA
-Python Questions for Data Engineering Interviews
+# Python and sql use cases sample code